fmezou/lappupdate/docs/lappdeploy_user_guide/init.rst

 Description
 -----------
-This optional script is a `hook script` called when `lappdeploy` script start.
+This optional script is a `hook script` called when :doc:`lappdeploy` script start.
-See `Usage description syntax` for details about used syntax.
+See `about_usage-syntax` for details about used syntax.

-When ``__init__`` is called no initialisation task have been launched and no `environment variables <Environment Variables>` are set.
+When ``__init__`` is called no initialisation task have been launched and no `environment variables <lappdeploy-userguide_envvars>` are set.
 Thus this hook is designed to host yours additional initialisation tasks (e.g. tuning environment variables)